 - 1. Maintain the health and vitality of the Town's home occupations and services businesses. - 2.
 Encourage economic growth through the creation and expansion of light industries, recreational activities and professions which enhance the rural nature of the Town. - 3.
 Encourage the continued operations of agriculture and forestry, and recreational enterprises and that add value to these land-based products. - 4.
-Protect natural resources and the rural character of Barnard while allowing service businesses and farm-related businesses to prosper.
+Protect natural resources and the rural character of Barnard while allowing service businesses and farm-related businesses to prosper. - 5.
+To encourage a diverse array of businesses within the village center and hamlet districts.

 - 1. Survey the community (or hold a public meeting) to gain input and build consensus on the economic future of Barnard. - 2.
 Promote and encourage businesses that add value to farm or forest products, or that are based on our rural nature and natural resources. - 3.
 Encourage farmers and forestry professionals to be active members in local decision-making roles. - 4.
-Provide a list of economic resources on the Barnard website, particularly those that might enhance agricultural and forestry opportunities. - 5.
 Retain the existing commercial areas in future zoning bylaws at the locations that are the existing commercial areas.
-The permitted and conditional uses allowed in the Rural, Forest and Farmlands Area shall also be allowed in the Commercial Area. - 6.
-The Town should apply for state-designation as a Village Center, to receive priority consideration for state grants and other resources. - 7.
-Continue to encourage and support the expansion of Digital Subscriber Lines (DSL). - 8.
-The Town may want to investigate ways to change zoning to allow for and promote diversified agriculture. - 9.
-Encourage landowners to enroll in the State's Use Value Appraisal Program to ensure a sustainable source of fuel wood production and improvement of Barnard's forests at a reasonable rate of return.
+The permitted and conditional uses allowed in the Rural, Forest and Farmlands Area shall also be allowed in the Commercial Area. - 5.
+The Town should maintain its state-designation as a Village Center, to receive priority consideration for state grants and other resources. - 6.
+The Town should continue to explore grant funding opportunities for the Village Center Designation. - 7.
+Continue to work with EC Fiber to ensure access to high speed internet for all residents. - 8.
+Continue to encourage landowners to enroll in the State's Use Value Appraisal Program to ensure a sustainable source of fuel wood production and improvement of Barnard's forests at a reasonable rate of return.

-X. HOUSING
+XIII.
+HOUSING

 Barnard, once a logging and farming community, is now a year-round bedroom community for larger, surrounding employment centers including Woodstock, Bethel, Randolph, Hartford, Hanover and Lebanon.
-89% of workers in Barnard worked outside the home with an average commute of 28 minutes (2009-2013 ACS 5-year Estimates14).
+94% of workers in Barnard worked outside the home with an average commute of 25 minutes (2020 ACS 5-year Estimates12).
 Barnard experiences a sizable increase in summer population, due in part to Silver Lake.

-According to the 2010 Census, the population of Barnard was 947, down from 958 in 2000.
-There were a total of 716 housing units as of 2010 (US Census).
-There were 413 occupied units, and 268 seasonal and vacation residences (37% of the total units).
-This is a high percentage of seasonal units; the county and state percentages of seasonal units are 22% and 16% respectively.
-Of the 413 occupied units, 18% were renter occupied, much lower than the 28% and 29% renter occupancy figures for the county and state.
+According to the 2020 Census, the population of Barnard was 992, up from 947 in 2010.
+There were a total of 704 housing units as of 2020 (US Census), representing little change since 2010 (716).
+Of the 704 housing units, 442 were considered occupied and 262 considered vacant or seasonal (37% of the total units).
+This is a high percentage of vacant units; the county and state percentages of seasonal units are 25% and 18% respectively (US Census, 2020).
+Of the 413 occupied units, 18% were renter occupied, much lower than the 24% and 29% renter occupancy figures for the county and state.